nicholaswilde/frame-fi/docs/usage.md

         ftp <HOST>
         ```

-    3. **Enter Your Credentials:** The server will prompt you for your username and password.
+    3. **Enter Your Credentials:** The server will prompt you for your username and password from`include/secrets.h`.
 Enter them as requested.
 For security reasons, the password you type may not be displayed on the screen.

-    4. **Navigate to the Correct Directory (Optional):** You might need to upload your file to a specific folder on the server.
-You can navigate through the remote directories using the `cd` (change directory) command:
+    4. **List Remote Files (Optional):** You can list the files on the device by using the `ls` command:

         ```shell
-        cd public_html
+        ls
         ```

         !!! tip

-            To see a list of files and directories on the remote server, you can use the `ls` or `dir` command.

     5. **Navigate to the Local Directory (Optional):** If the file you want to upload is not in your current local directory, you can change your local directory using the `lcd` (local change directory) command: